ivnmaksimovic/sandbox-kitesurfing/src/content/in-general.md

+### Montenegro,

-**Montenegro**, the pearl of the Mediterranean, unique in many ways, is situated in the south of the Adriatic.
+the pearl of the Mediterranean, unique in many ways, is situated in the south of the Adriatic.
 Nowhere else can you find so much natural wealth, beauty, mild beaches, clear lakes, fast rivers,